jonhadfield/findexec/README.md

 ## License

-The source code is made available under the terms of the Unlicense License, as stated in the file `LICENSE`.
+The source code is made available under the terms of the Unlicense License, as stated in the file [LICENSE](LICENSE).

 ## Credits